 • [FIX] Warnings caused by presence of IP addresses with ports in X-Forwarded-For HTTP header

-• [FIX] Misleading warning that Build Cache is effectively inaccessible when registered with Develocity
+• [FIX] Misleading warning that build cache is effectively inaccessible when registered with Develocity

 16.1